Are Beta Blockers Effective For Anxiety?

 Anxiety is treatable

-Social anxiety is another type that doctors sometimes prescribe beta blockers for.
-Many people do not have anxiety at any time other than when they are faced with certain social situations.
-Beta blockers are a good treatment option when it is situational.
+Social anxiety is another condition for which doctors may prescribe beta blockers.
+Some people do not have anxiety at any time, other than when they are faced with certain social situations.
+Beta blockers can be an option for situational anxiety.

-There are many different physical symptoms that may present themselves, such as a racing heart, shortness of breath, dizziness, nausea, numbness, tingling in the hands and feet, trembling or shaking, and, in some severe cases, even diarrhea or frequent urination.
+Physical symptoms of anxiety might include a racing heart, shortness of breath, dizziness, nausea, numbness, tingling in the hands and feet, trembling or shaking, and, in some severe cases, diarrhea or frequent urination.
 These physical symptoms are the result of increases in adrenaline and noradrenaline.
-This is what beta blockers prevent.
+Beta blockers can reduce these symptoms, which may lessen anxiety.

 How do beta blockers work?

-Beta-blockers work by blocking the release of adrenaline (epinephrine) and noradrenaline.
-These drugs block epinephrine and cause your heart to pump blood with less force through your blood vessels (which is why they are often used for high blood pressure), which can reduce the physical symptoms.
-In other words, they slow things down and may give you a general sense of well-being.
+Beta blockers work by blocking the release of adrenaline (epinephrine) and noradrenaline.
+These medications block epinephrine and cause the heart to pump blood with less force through the blood vessels, making them effective in reducing high blood pressure.
+These medications can cause a sensation of slowing down or being calmer.

-They do not work right away.
-Beta-blockers are usually in pill form and can take one to two hours before you start feeling the physical effects.
-Sometimes, they are taken on a schedule to consistently prevent adrenaline production, maintain a low heart rate, and keep that calm physical feeling, while other times, they are taken shortly before a provoking situation.
+Medications may not work right away.
+Beta blockers are often prescribed in pill form and can take one to two hours to cause physical effects.
+In some cases, these medications are taken on a schedule to consistently prevent adrenaline production, maintain a low heart rate, and maintain a “calm” physical feeling.
+Other times, they may be taken shortly before a provoking situation, such as a presentation or interview.

 Evidence supporting beta blockers

-There have been a lot of studies conducted as to the effectiveness of beta-blockers to treat anxiety symptoms.
-Studies (such as this meta-analysis) have found that beta-blockers are effective in the treatment of anxiety when compared to placebo and anti-anxiety medications.
+Several studies have been conducted on the effectiveness of beta blockers in treating anxiety symptoms.
+A recent meta-analysis found that beta blockers are effective in the treatment of anxiety when compared to placebo and anti-anxiety medications.
 The studies found that they are most helpful when physical symptoms predominate.

-Other studies (including this systematic review) have sought to understand what types of anxiety and situations for which beta-blockers are most effective.
-They have found that they are most effective for anxiety characterized by moderate physical symptoms and anxiety that has had a recent onset and is not characterized by a recognized anxiety disorder.
+Other studies have sought to understand what types of anxiety and situations beta blockers are most effective in supporting.
+Researchers found that these medications are most effective for anxiety that has a recent onset and is not characterized by a recognized anxiety disorder.

 iStock/fizkes